 For birders, this area has an added significance – beside the birds that fly in the aviary and visit the hummingbird garden, Peace Lodge is also in a migration corridor that is used by hundreds of species as they head north or south in search of fruit-bearing trees.

-Don’t Miss: La Paz Aviary & Hummingbird Garden
+Must-See: the La Paz Aviary for Toucans & the Hummingbird Garden

 Bird-watchers who visit the aviary at Peace Lodge will discover a variety of feathered friends.
 The refuge is primarily home to wild birds that were illegally caught by hunters and then confiscated by the government, as well as pets that have been donated.
 Visit the toucan exhibit for an up-close-and-personal look at these brightly-colored beauties.
 Peace Lodge’s toucans are favorites for photo-ops, and won’t hesitate to take food by hand!

 For even more excitement, don’t miss out on the lodge’s Hummingbird Garden!
-26 different species have been spotted at the garden.
+26 different species have been spotted at the Hummingbird Garden.
 Guests can stand just inches from a feeder without startling the birds – making this a favorite for photographers.
-Arrive before 9:00am or stay past 4:00pm for a chance to feed these flying jewels with the Peace Lodge’s specially-designed hand-feeder.
+Arrive before 9:00 am or stay past 4:00 pm for a chance to feed these flying jewels with the Peace Lodge’s specially-designed hand-feeder.

 More Costa Rica Birding Tours